 The Hellyer Park & Coyote Creek Trail is a 178-acre urban park located in the heart of Santa Clara County’s regional park system.
 Kids can enjoy the improved playground featuring a splash pad and waterfall arch for those warm days at the park.
 You can find a spot in the shade to hang out while the kids cool off in the water.
 After they dry off, the kids will love climbing the two 30-foot towers and the massive log climbing structure and spinning on the merry-go-round.

 Hikers, runners, bicyclists, and skaters can also enjoy the multiple-use paved trail following Coyote Creek south for fifteen miles to Anderson Lake County Park.
 This asphalt path is relatively flat and meanders along the creek underneath Oak, Cottonwood, and Sycamore trees.
-This is a popular trail, frequented by visitors of all ages.
+This is a

 Silicon Valley city has been pumping out diversity, culture, history, and technological innovation long before you could say startup.
 Sometimes, it’s nice to give your wallet a break and opt for a couple of free things to do in San Jose with kids.
 A handful of kid-friendly activities in San Jose are waiting for you if you know where to look.
 Stick to this list, and you’ll be saving more bucks in no time.